 Summary of weighted average grade of gold in drill holes PB-12-01 to PB-12-03 and PB-14-04 and 05 from the Bazooka Target

 Note: Intersection lengths are core lengths and do not necessarily represent the true width of the mineralized zone.
 Weighted average grades are calculated from assays of drill core with nominal sample lengths of 1.0 metres.
-The detection limit of the assay method is 0.05 ppm gold.
+The detection limit of the assay method is 0.002 to 0.05 ppm gold.
 Some of the samples within the intersected lengths reported in the table are below the detection limit and the assay value for those samples used in the weighted average grade calculation is zero.
 NSV means no significant values, n/a means not applicable.

 Plan of future exploration work

 The Bazooka Target is within a large, 3.0 x 2.0 km magnetic anomaly coincident with a very contorted iron formation.
-Within that large anomaly, there is an area of approximately 1.5 x 0.75 km, where the iron formation appears to be demagnetized and/or dismembered by alteration and deformation and there are two large areas of anomalous conductivity associated with F2 cross folding of an F1 syncline.
 Formational thickening of the iron formation is interpreted from both geological and geophysical data.
-We contend that drilling down the limb of the F1 syncline to intersect the fold hinge will provide much longer intersections of mineralized iron formation.
-Moreover, there are many other conductivity anomalies where the iron formation is thickened both by F1 and F2 cross folds that are near surface, concealed by moraine, and untested by drilling.
+There are many conductivity anomalies where the iron formation is thickened both by F1 and F2 cross folds that are near surface, concealed by moraine, and untested by drilling.
 We consider that this target is an extremely prospective iron formation target that requires drilling on a priority basis.

 Location of the Bazooka Target on TMI in the Pistol Bay Corridor

 Bazooka and Defender Targets in the magnetic anomaly within the Pistol Bay Corridor (click on image for full scale pdf file) TMI and HLEM profiles of the Bazooka grid illustrating the fold pattern interpretation, two areas of conductivity anomalies associated with a folded F1 syncline, drill holes, and planned drill holes (click on image for full scale pdf file)